remimorvan/knowledge-clustering/README.md

   Edit a NOTION file using the knowledges present in a DIAGNOSE file.

 Options:
-  -k, -n, --knowledge FILE  File containing the notions that are already
+  -k, --knowledge FILE      File containing the knowledges that are already
                             defined.  [required]
   -d, --diagnose FILE       Diagnose file produced by LaTeX.  [required] -l, --lang [en|fr]        Language of your TeX document.